operator-framework/enhancements/enhancements/declarative-index-config.md

 etcdoperator.v0.9.4              quay.io/operatorhubio/etcd:v0.9.4              0.9.4                                etcdoperator.v0.9.2
 ```

-This information will be captured in the `properties.<"olm.channel">.replaces`, `properties.skips` and `properties.skipRange` of the `olm.bundle` blob.
-In the `properties.<"olm.channel">` object for each channel, the bundle that replaces a previous bundle is captured in the `replaces` field.
-An upgrade edge in a channel is represented by: bundle.properties<"olm.channel">.replaces <- bundle name.
+This information will be captured in the `properties.<"olm.channel">.values.replaces`, `properties.skips` and `properties.skipRange` of the `olm.bundle` blob.
+In the `properties.<"olm.channel">` object for each channel, the bundle that replaces a previous bundle is captured in the `values.replaces` field.
+An upgrade edge in a channel is represented by: `bundle.properties.<"olm.channel">.values.replaces` <- `bundle.name`.

 #### Creating the json/yaml config file to represent a package